artisin/teFlow/README.md

-# teFlow _function-control-and-flow_
+# teFlow _functional-control-and-flow_
 [![Build Status](https://travis-ci.org/artisin/gulpFast.svg?branch=master)](https://travis-ci.org/artisin/teFlow)
 [![Dependencies Status](https://david-dm.org/artisin/teFlow.svg)](https://david-dm.org/artisin/teFlow)

-A function wrapper to help you organize your code in cleaner functional manner without promises!
-I love me some promises libraries like [ASQ](https://github.com/getify/asynquence) to structor my code base in a orginized fasion.
+A function wrapper to help you organize your code in cleaner functional manner.
+I love me some promises libraries like [ASQ](https://github.com/getify/asynquence) to structor my code base in a orginized functional fasion.
 Nevertheless, I was foreced to veture out into a promiseless world so I needed a promiseful tool to lend a helping hand and teFlow was born.
-In a nutshell teFlow is a function wrapper that creates an argument steam though `apply`.
+In a nutshell teFlow creates an argument steam through `apply` so you can be functional with your thoughts.

 ```js
 //The native way